Kendall & Kylie Jenner: Why They’re Urging Caitlyn Not To Do Nude Pictorial

 Kendall & Kylie Jenner — SEE PICS

-Caitlyn reveals more about her transition in her book, which is slated to hit stands on April 25.
-In the highly anticipated book, she reportedly revealed that her gender reassignment surgery was a “success,” according to the site.
-And, like we EXCLUSIVELY told you, “Cait’s finally the person she’s always wanted to be.”
+Caitlyn reveals more about her transition in her book, which is set to hit stands on April 25.
+In the highly anticipated book, she reportedly reveals that her gender reassignment surgery was a “success.”
+And, like we EXCLUSIVELY told you, “Cait feels as though she is finally the person she’s always wanted to be,” after her surgery.

 HollywoodLifers, do you think Caitlyn will seriously do a nude photoshoot?